Class GlopParameters

 public double getCrossoverBoundSnappingDistance()If the starting basis contains FREE variable with bounds, we will move any such variable to their closer bounds if the distance is smaller than this parameter.
 The starting statuses can contains FREE variables with bounds, if a user set it like this externally.
 Also, any variable with an initial BASIC status that was not kept in the initial basis is marked as FREE before this step is applied.
 Note that by default a FREE variable is assumed to be zero unless a starting value was specified via SetStartingVariableValuesForNextSolve().
 Note that, at the end of the solve, some of these FREE variable with bounds and an interior point value might still be left in the final solution.
 Enable push_to_vertex to clean these up.

-optional double crossover_bound_snapping_distance = 64 [default = inf];
+optional double crossover_bound_snapping_distance = 64 [default = inf];- Specified by:

 - The crossoverBoundSnappingDistance.